 Some may have also heard that you can’t freeze an avocado.
 This is false.
 In fact, freezing avocados can help them last longer and allow you to always have them on hand for a smoothie or guacamole for Taco Tuesday.
 The texture will change but will still be delicious.

 They do have a lot of fat and calories when compared to other fruits.
-However, this fat is the good kind, and therefore unless you eat tons of avocados daily, they are not fattening.
+However, this fat is the good kind.
+Therefore, unless you eat tons of avocados daily, they are not overly fattening.

 Avocados are more than just a salad topper or a wonderful condiment for your Mexican food.
 They can be used in baking, sauces, as well as in your morning smoothie.
 So get adventurous and see what avocado can bring to your baked goods.